agroportal/ontology_mapping_harvester/README.md

 ## Ontology Mapping Harvester Tool

+### Authors
+Elcio Abrahao (@elcioabrahao), with supervision of Clement Jonquet (@jonquet).
+Contributions from Amir Laadhar (@amirlad)

+### Copyright
+LIRMM, University of Montpellier

 ## Introduction

-OMHT (Ontology Mapping Harvester Tool) is a script in JAVA language design to extract internal mappings from ontologies hosted on th AGROPORTAL http://agroportal.lirmm.fr.
-The features from this script are:
+OMHT (Ontology Mapping Harvester Tool) is a script in Java language designed to extract declared mappings from ontologies and reify them into specific objects with metadata and provenance information.
+OMHT deals with ontologies hosted on the AgroPortal (http://agroportal.lirmm.fr) or the NCBO BioPortal http://bioportal.bioontology.org/) ontology repositories.
+Mainly, OMHT takes as input a set of ontology acronyms and returns a JSON file for each input ontology that stores extracted mappings along with their metadata.
+Sometime, the target ontology and term are not explicit (especially with OBO XRefs which do not use URIs) therefore, OMHT relies on a manually curated file to resolve ambiguous targets.

+The features of this script are:
-- Locate and extract internal mappings;
+- Locate and extract mappings explicilty declared in ontologies or any kind of semantic resources;
-- Support formats: owl, rdf, skos, obo;
+- Process semantic resources in XML/RDF syntax an relies on the ontology repository to deal with different representation languages (AgroPortal handles RDFS, OWL, OBO, UMLS-RRF and SKOS);
-- Generate valis IRIs for mappings;
+- Generate as much as possible valid URIs for mapped terms and target ontolgies;
-- Upload mappings using the AGROPORTAL APIs;
+- Upload mappings to AgroPortal using the Web service APIs;
-- Support to AGROPORTAL API security Keys;
-- Generate LOGs from extraction process;
+- Generate mappings in the OntoPortal mapping format and logs from extraction process.

+The standard properties used by OMHT to identify declared mappings inside a source file are the following: owl:sameAs, skos:exactMatch, skos:closeMatch, skos:broadMatch, skos:narrowMatch, skos:relatedMatch, oboInOwl#hasDbXref and optionally rdfs:seeAlso.

-## System Requirements
+## System requirements

-1. Java 1.8 or newer.
+1. Java 1.8 or higher.
 2. 5 MB disk for the script and enougth for the ontologies (depend on the ontology size).
-3. At least 16 GB RAM.
+3. At least 16 Gb RAM.
-4. Access to internet (necessary to access AGROPORTAL APIs and external site resources).
+4. Access to internet (necessary to access AgroPortal/BioPortal APIs and external Web applications).

 ## Instalation

 1. Dowload the `omht.jar` file and save it on an empty folder.
 2. Change file permitions: `chmod 777 omht.jar [enter]`
 3. Enter the folder on command shell and execute: `java -jar omht.jar [enter]`
-4. Follow screen instructions to setup **user name** and **API keys** for AGROPORTAL and BIOPORTAL as follows:
+4. Follow screen instructions to setup **user name** and **API keys** for AgroPortal/BioPortal as follows:

 `java -jar omht.jar -restagroportaluser john [enter]`